Ultimate Guide To WordPress RSS

 Learn about the benefits of using RSS and how to access, format and use WordPress RSS feeds to import and syndicate your content …

-The problem with providing this type of information, however, is that it takes a great deal of effort and expertise.
-You have to sort through, gather, and organize a ton of data, check your facts, write and edit content (or hire someone to do this for you), and then continually make sure that this information is up-to-date.
-As you can imagine, this is not only a huge amount of work but most of the information you are dealing with is well beyond your control.
+To create and publish this type of information, however, is very time-consuming.
+You have to filter through, research, and organize a lot of data, check your facts, write and edit content (or hire someone to do this for you), and then ensure that this information is continually up-to-date.
+As you can imagine, this is not only a huge amount of work but most of the information you are dealing with is beyond your control.

-Thankfully, there is a much simpler way to keep your site visitors up-to-date with great information.
+Fortunately, there is a simpler way to keep your site readers up-to-date with your information.

 It’s called RSS

-RSS is one of the easiest ways to provide your users with up-to-date information
+RSS is the simplest way to provide your site visitors with up-to-date information

-(RSS is the simplest way to provide your readers with up-to-date information)
+(RSS - One of the simplest ways to provide your users with up-to-date information)

 The Ultimate Guide To WordPress RSS

-• RSS stands for RDF Site Summary, or, as is more commonly referred, Really Simple Syndication.
-It is also often referred to as a “feed” or “newsfeed”.
+• RSS, which, according to some is an acronym for Rich Site Summary, is more commonly known as Really Simple Syndication.
+It can also be called a “feed” or “newsfeed”.

-• After users subscribe to a website’s feed, they no longer have to manually check the source website for updated content.
-Instead, their browser will constantly monitor the site and automatically keep subscribers up-to-date.
+• Once a user subscribes to a website’s feed, they no longer have to physically visit and check the source website for updated content.
+Instead, their browser will constantly monitor the content and automatically keep subscribers up-to-date.

-• Feeds are also used to publish frequently updated information, such as new blog entries, news, video playlists, etc., which users can then subscribe to.
+• Feeds are typically used to publish information that is frequently updated, such as new blog entries, news headlines, videos, etc., to which other users can choose to subscribe.

-• Many sites and software tools also let you combine multiple RSS feeds to receive news and updates from different sources.
+• Many sites and software applications also let you combine multiple RSS feeds to display news and updates sourced from multiple sites.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a very powerful method used to share content online.
-Feeds provide a simple way for online users to receive the latest information published on sites and blogs they are interested in.
+Content syndication is a very powerful (and legitimate) way to share web content.
+Feeds provide a simple and easy way for web users to keep up with the latest information posted on websites and blogs they are interested in.

-Syndication allows many online newspapers and leading online publications to deliver readers the latest news headlines and newsworthy content from around the planet without actually having to employ and send more news reporting agencies everywhere around the world …
+Syndication allows online newspapers to deliver readers global stories and the most recent news items from all over the globe without actually having to post more reporters everywhere in the world …

-Media publications rely heavily on content syndication to publish news and stories from news sources around the planet.
+Online newspapers rely on content syndication to publish stories from other news agencies all around the planet.

-(Media publications use syndication to publish news and stories from news sources around the planet.)
+(News reporting agencies and popular online media publications use content syndication to publish newsworthy content from news sources all around the globe.)

-(Content syndication is used by global media publications to share information with other publications)
+(Content syndication is used by news publishing agencies to share information with other publications)

-Most websites actually would like you to share their information.
-Syndicating content not only allows information of great value to be shared, but it also sends visitors back to the original site that published the content being syndicated.
+Most websites actually would like you to syndicate their content.
+Syndicating content not only allows information of great value to be shared, but it also sends visitors back to the site that originally created theoriginally created and published the content being syndicated.
 This provides websites with new opportunities to generate additional web traffic.

-Many digital publishing agencies and major content sites include an RSS feed section (look for navigation links that say ”RSS”, “Syndication”, or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “star tribune rss”, “sydney morning herald rss”, etc.) …
+Most news reporting agencies and major content sites will have a feed section (look for links that say “RSS” or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “times of india rss”, “sydney morning herald rss”, etc.) …

-Clicking on a site’s RSS feeds link will bring up a directory of different RSS feed sections …
+Clicking on a site’s RSS links section brings up a list of RSS feeds for different content areas of the site …

-These RSS feeds give readers access to information about different sections of the website (e.g. business news, arts news, health news, etc.)
+gives readers access to different areas of the website (e.g. technology news, arts news, lifestyle magazine, etc.)

-An RSS feed directory can also include feed subdirectories …
+An RSS feed directory can also contain subcategory feeds …

 RSS Feed section.

 Note: A feed is just a URL.
-All you need to do to use RSS feeds is copy the URLs and paste these into software that can translate the feed code into something readable.
+All you need to do to use an RSS feed is copy the URL and paste it into a program that can translate the feed into something readable.
 We’ll cover this further below.

-Adding someone else’s content to your website has some obvious benefits.
-It not only gives someone else’s website additional exposure online, it also adds value to your site without you having to create that content …
+Syndicating someone else’s content on your website has some obvious benefits.
+It gives someone else’s site additional exposure online and adds value to your site without you having to create the content …

-While adding a feed from another site is a great way to add content to your site that you don’t have to create, it’s a great idea to try and get other sites to syndicate your content.
+While adding RSS feeds from another site is a great way to add content to your site without having to create it, it’s a great idea to try and get other websites to syndicate your content.

-When other sites syndicate content using your feed, this gives you the opportunity to gain increased exposure online and drive more visitors …
+When other websites and blogs syndicate your feed, you have the opportunity to gain increased exposure online and drive more visitors …

-Try to get visitors to syndicate your RSS feed ... it will help increase your exposure online!
+Get visitors to syndicate content using your RSS feed ... it will help to increase your exposure online!

-(Consider trying to get other online users to syndicate your RSS feed … it will help drive more traffic to your site!)
+(Consider trying to get users to syndicate your content … it will help increase your exposure online!)

-By default, WordPress automatically publishes a feed of all your posts, allowing other online users to syndicate your content on their sites.
+By default, WordPress automatically publishes a feed of your latest posts, allowing others to syndicate your content on their websites and blogs.

-Depending on your theme, there are a number of ways to get your RSS feed:
+Depending on your WP theme, there are a few ways to access the WordPress RSS feed:

-The feed page will show as many recent items you have specified in your WP Reading Settings section
+The feed page will display as many recent posts as you have specified in your WP Reading Settings section

 Display Full Text Or Summary Of Posts In Your RSS Feed

-The other setting in your WordPress Reading Settings section that affects your feeds is whether to display articles as full text, or as a summary …
+The other setting in your Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or just a summary …

 Settings - Reading Settings - 'For each article in a feed show' options